arenaxr/arena-services-docker/README.md

 ## Demo Setup (Recommended for a quick spin)

 1. We need [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 Our scripts are written for a bash shell.
-See [Dependencies](#dependenciesassumptions) section for details.
+See [Dependencies](#dependenciesassumptions) Section for details.

 2. Clone this repo's **demo** branch